pyk595/tp/docs/UserGuide.md

 * <a name="a-tag-name" />Tag names should be alphanumeric.
 In other words, it should only contain letters (a-z, A-Z) and numbers (0-9).
 Spaces are not allowed.

-* `INDEX` used in the different commands refer to the index number shown in the displayed contact list.
+* <a name="a-index" />`INDEX` used in the different commands refer to the index number shown in the displayed contact list.

   ❗The `INDEX` must be a positive integer i.e. 1,2,3,...